Amir Ahmad Nasr: Other writings

 In a June 2011 article for the Guardian, he wrote that the secession of what is now South Sudan would not end Sudan's “Afro-Arab identity crisis” or “magically turn the country into a genuinely Arab Islamic nation-state despite what Omar al-Bashir may want.”
 On the contrary, he wrote, “Sudan always has been and always will be a multi-ethnic, multi-religious melting pot.”

 In January 2012, he wrote an article for Al Jazeera, titled "Reviving the "New Sudan vision.
 The article is about John Garang, the Southern Sudanese Christian rebel turned-statesmen.

 In June 2012, he wrote an article for Foreign Policy entitled “Sudan Needs a Revolution.”
 He suggested that the tide was “shifting against Bashir,” and that “most Sudanese citizens aren’t yearning for more Islamism, but are instead focusing on and demanding better economic conditions, transparency, and accountability.”
 While “this battle will ultimately be fought and won by Sudanese, the international community also has an important role to play.”

 Other professional activities

 Nasr is a contributor to Global Voices Online.
 He organized The Future of Islam In the Age of New Media, an online audio seminar featuring 60 speakers.
-He is also a Havel Prize Committee member, helping to determine the winners of the Václav Havel International Prize for Creative Dissent for The Human Rights Foundation.